-If you receive an inquiry from the media and are asked to speak on behalf of Waste Management as an official Company representative, do not communicate Company information to them, but rather direct the inquirer to Corporate Communications and let this department respond to the inquiry.
+If you receive an inquiry from the media, do not communicate Company information to them, but rather direct the inquirer to Corporate Communications and let this department respond to the inquiry.
 Inquiries from investors or analysts should be directed to the Investor Relations Department.